sumdher/sumdher/README.md

 ## Philosophy
 I believe progress comes from questioning the conventions.

-Updating priors to posteriors so much that likelihood becomes natural in retrospect.
+Cursed with updating priors to posteriors so much that likelihood becomes natural, heck, even predictable in retrospect.

 ---